 I was 40 before I realised why these emotional cycles remained long after the eating disorder disappeared.

 Those emotional cycles of famine in my own life continue but I have learnt to recognise them.
-Why do I now have such a hunger for the word of God …because it nourishes the rest of me.
-No other book reads me like the bible does.
+Why do I now have such a hunger for the word of God …because it nourishes satisfies what nothing else can.
+No other book reads me like the Bible does.
 No other book feeds me like the bible does.
-The living word is found in it’s page, the bread of life is found only in him.
-I find my heart craving Moan more than I like to admit but Naomi’s story reminds me that it it will lead to emptiness.
+When Jesus said ‘ I am the bread of life’ he, living word was reminding me that the Josue fo bread is no longer a place but a person.
+I find my heart craving Moab more than I like to admit but Naomi’s story reminds me that it it will lead to emptiness.

 When I was in my teens my mum taught me to glean the grain but I just didn’t want what was on offer.
-I needed something tangible..
+She used to throw grain at me hoping it would taste like bread.
+I needed something tangible.
 I wanted something that tasted sweeter.
 We can not just feed people..we must invite them to the table and prepare something that is palatable.
 Giving grain instead of bread, to a hungry person will make them sick.
 We must make something that a hungry person is able to digest.

-When home back in the village of Kipushya, with my family and our home made traditions, we would get to taste the scrumptious delicious treats of home…the taste of heaven and comfort becomes the taste of Apple pie, home made custard, roast lamb and gravy and crispy potatoes, Vegemite on toast and sweet cups of tea..they become the taste of heaven.
+When home back in the village of Kipushya, with my family and our home made traditions, we would get to taste the scrumptious delicious treats of home…so often people come seeking something different to bread because they don’t know what bread tastes like.

 Famine for each of us and the hunger we feel for ‘real’ food of comfort and hope is very real but comes in so many different forms.
-There are times when famine hits me hard and I only know it because I find myself not feeling satisfied with the things I am feasting on..but it can take me some time to recognise the signs.
+There are times when famine hits me hard and I only know it because I find myself not feeling satisfied with the things with what God prepared for me.

-My orphaned heart at the age of 5 had to learn over time that hunger for comfort and home is found in CHRIST and whenever I seek manna outside of him I will fall short and hungry but when I find it in God ..I find exactly what I need…and the hope in him and comfort found in him is enough.
+My orphaned heart at the age of 5 had to learn over time that hunger for comfort and home is found in CHRIST and whenever I seek manna outside of him I will fall short and find myself sickly and hungry but when I find it in God ..I find exactly what I need…and the hope in him and comfort found in him is enough.

-Leaving Moab….was it hunger that lead Naomi to leave Moab or was it God?
+Leaving Moab….heading back to the a house of a bread…..was it hunger that lead Naomi to leave Moab…